amarbarje/Test-Repostry/README.md

-# Test-Repostry changed locally and merged to github
+# Test-Repostry changed locally and merged to github.Now merge it to master in VSCode IDE